ragalayaswara/jflexrepo/README.md

 Texpinfix.java, IfThenElseClause.java- these files sample files which show the processing on infix and if then clause expressions to calculate the live variables.

 SymbolTable.java- Gives the list of symbols in the input.

+Tboolexp.java- The class which parses boolean expressions

+IfThenElseClause.java- The class which parses if else conditions and also updates the LV entry and exit in front and rear of the if else block.